 TESTOSTERONE IN MEN

-As described in Jim’s story, men with low testosterone feel fatigued, depressed or irritable, can’t sleep and have sweats and hot flashes.
+As described in one man’s story, men with low testosterone feel fatigued, depressed or irritable, can’t sleep and have sweats and hot flashes.
 They lose memory, concentration, focus and don’t perform well at work.
 Muscle mass is lost, and both exercise and sexual performance are difficult.
 Morning erections and erections after ejaculation are lost, so yes, sex can be a problem.
 But even if a man is a priest, health declines in general.
 Men with low testosterone have more risk for heart disease, stroke, diabetes, stroke, Alzheimer’s disease, prostate cancer, arthritis, osteoporosis and more belly fat.

 Jim was able to quickly get off his antidepressant medication and have a fulfilling life again when he began using testosterone pellets.